Name of Pittsburgh: The -h in Pittsburgh culture

 The presence of the -h at the end of the word Pittsburgh is occasionally recognized in Pittsburgh culture.
-It is often rendered as PGH.
-For example, Pittsburgh International Airport's abbreviation is PIT, while Union Station's abbreviation is PGH.
-The area's Fox affiliate takes its call sign, WPGH-TV, from that.
-Additionally, the Pittsburgh Pirates city connect jerseys feature PGH written across the chest.
-A recent playful take on the final -h of Pittsburgh appears in the name of the Pittsburgh Water and Sewer Authority's brand of bottled water: PGH_{2}O, which is a portmanteau of the abbreviation PGH and the chemical name for water, H_{2}O. "Da 'Burgh" or "Da Burgh" is a local and affectionate nickname for the city.
-In homage to the city's history, the "Pittsburg Plunge" at Kennywood Park retains the alternate spelling without the h.
+"Da 'Burgh" or "Da Burgh" is an affectionate local nickname for the city.
+PGH is a common three-letter abbreviation for the city name, for example as the Amtrak code for Union Station (although the IATA airport code for Pittsburgh International Airport is PIT).
+The first City Connect jersey of the Pittsburgh Pirates features PGH written across the chest.
+The abbreviation is part of the call sign of WPGH-TV, the area's network affiliate of Fox.
+Pittsburgh Water and Sewer Authority's brand of bottled water, PGH_{2}O, is a portmanteau of PGH and the chemical formula for water, H_{2}O.

+Conversely, in homage to the city's history, the "Pittsburg Plunge" at Kennywood amusement park retains the alternate spelling without the h.